🏆 FFLSH since 2019 🏫 5,000 meals daily in 19 early years and 20 primaries

-Inverclyde Council serves Food for Life Served Here (FFLSH) Bronze award school meals to pupils in 20 primary schools every day.
+Inverclyde Council serves Food for Life Served Here (FFLSH) Bronze award school meals to pupils in 19 early years and 20 primary schools every day.
 Inverclyde contains some of the most deprived areas of Scotland, with schools serving 65% free school meals.

 For some children, their school meal is the only one they'll have that day.
 That's why it's so important to the Council that the food they're getting is healthy and nutritious.
 "Knowing that they're getting the best quality food that we can give them is really satisfying," says Linda Knox, Hungry for Success Coordinator at Inverclyde Council.

 The menu runs alongside the school year, from August to June.
 While it's currently primary schools in the region that have the FFLSH Bronze award, the Council's vision is that all children in Inverclyde from 2 to 18 will receive a FFLSH meal as part of their school day.

 Inverclyde Council decided to go for the Food for Life Served Here Bronze award in primary schools to improve the quality of the region's school meals.
 Linda looked at every element of the existing school menus to see what needs to change.
 She worked with her suppliers to switch to produce that met the Food for Life standards.
 "We really did turn the menus on their head," she says.
 "We went from using a lot of processed food to farm-assured raw ingredients.
 We looked at everything we were using and rejigged the whole menu to fit both our budgets and the Food for Life standards.
 We couldn't have done that without the help of the Food for Life Scotland team."

 The difference is clear to the region's catering staff.
 "The meat that we're working with is a lot better quality," says Val Keill, Catering Manager at Ardgowan Primary School in Greenock.
 "We have more confidence cooking with it because you know where it's from and that you're giving the kids better quality food to enjoy."